-The Solvency II balance sheet is based to a large extent on the fair value measurement of assets and liabilities in the Group's IFRS balance sheet as the measurement principles are the same in both cases.
-These fair values are subjected to the controls performed for the preparation of the IFRS accounts.
-The IFRS consolidated financial statements in which they are used are subject to a yearly audit by the Statutory Auditors.
+The Solvency II balance sheet is based to a large extent on the fair values of assets and liabilities used in the Company's IFRS balance sheet prepared for inclusion in the consolidated financial statements, as the measurement principles are the same in both cases.
+These fair values are subjected to the controls performed for the preparation of the IFRS balance sheet and they are audited by the Statutory Auditors.
 This ensures that a reliable Solvency II balance sheet will be produced as part of an orderly, well-managed process.
 It also ensures consistency with the IFRS financial statements.

-The main adjustments to the data in the IFRS balance sheet concern:
+The main adjustments to the data in the IFRS balance sheet prepared for inclusion in the consolidated financial statements concern:

-- Elimination of intangible assets. - Remeasurement of assets at fair value (held-to-maturity investments, loans and receivables and investments in non-consolidated subsidiaries and affiliates). - Measurement of technical reserves (cancellation of IFRS technical reserves and recognition of the best estimate of liabilities plus a risk margin). - Reclassification and remeasurement of subordinated debt. - Adjustments due to the fast close.
+- Elimination of intangible assets. - Remeasurement of assets at fair value (held-to-maturity investments, loans and receivables and investments in subsidiaries and affiliates). - Measurement of technical reserves (cancellation of IFRS technical reserves and recognition of the best estimate of liabilities plus a risk margin). - Reclassification and remeasurement of subordinated debt. - Adjustments due to the fast close.